 - A popular fan theory is that Grover's doing it on purpose in these later skits with Obfuscating Stupidity to get back at Mr. Johnson for treating Grover so badly in the first place.
 One skit depicting Grover working at a fried chicken restaurant has a sign on the wall depicting him as Employee Of The Month, despite his needing Mr. Johnson to explain the difference between "empty" and "full" buckets of chicken.

 - The Mass Effect series has the memetic "Refund Guy" who wouldn't be as much of a hassle if he actually kept his receipts.
-In Mass Effect 3, you can either help or say give up.
-You find out that this person was trying to get a refund on a toaster oven that costed 15 credits.
+In Mass Effect 3, you can either help him or tell him to give up.
+You then find out that he was trying to get a refund on a toaster oven that cost 15 credits.

 - Something Positive: While working at a Burger Fool, Mike comes across one of these, who is moronic and racist to boot.
 So he sticks his dick in the guy's soda.

 - The Simpsons: Homer gets on a bag boy's nerves before a Halfway Plot Switch sends the family on an African Safari.

 Homer: Wait — I changed my mind.
 Stack it in the order I'll eat it driving home.

 Bag Boy 1: Sir, please!
 I already bagged it by color, and in order of each item's discovery by man.